mailsg/Data-Structures-and-Algorithms/Data Structures Learning Path.md

 **Daily Agenda (1 hour)**

-- 10 minutes: Review and revise the concepts learned in the previous session
+- 10 minutes: Review and revise the concepts learned in the previous session.
-- 40 minutes: Learn new topics, algorithms, or data structures
+- 40 minutes: Learn new topics, algorithms, or data structures.
-- 10 minutes: Practice with coding exercises or small programming challenges
+- 10 minutes: Practice with coding exercises or small programming challenges.

 **Tips:**